nikkijuk/lifegoals/README.md

 }
 ```

-one without mocking for app startup
+one helper method without mocking for app startup

 ```
 extension PumpRealRouterApp on WidgetTester {